winitzki/scall/tutorial/programming_dhall.md

 let flattenedNELNatural = NEL/join Natural nestedNEL
 let _ = assert : showNELNat flattenedNELNatural ≡ "[| 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 |]"
 ```

+TODO: implement monadNEL directly in Church encoding, without using concatNEL.
+Then test it.
+This is ncessary for the NEL transformer.

 #### The binary tree monad